ChangHChen/run_python_local/README.md

 1. Runs code directly on your local Python interpreter (not in a sandbox)
 2. Has full access to your local filesystem through a configurable mount point
 3. Can run existing Python files, not just code strings
-4. Automatically detects and installs missing dependencies in a virtual environment
-5. Creates an isolated virtual environment for each execution
+4. Can use an existing virtual environment with pre-installed dependencies

 ## Usage